workadventure/workadventure/docs/maps/api-room.md

 ```

 ### Working with area objects
-You can use Tiled objects of special type `area` to hold various properties, instead of layers.
-They too can be modified with scripting API.
+You can use Tiled objects of special class `area` to hold various properties, instead of layers.
+They, too, can be modified with scripting API.

 ### Detecting when the user enters/leaves an area

 ```ts